Gordon Awandare: Parasitology research

 Awandare's research focuses on the malaria parasite Plasmodium falciparum and the infection it causes in children.
 His work focuses on both the immune response of the patient to infection, and the pathogenic processes of the parasite itself.
 In particular, he studies cell-surface receptors that could be potential vaccine targets and his studies use parasites from infected children in Ghana, so that any vaccines developed will be applicable to real-life cases.
-He was the first to report the possibility of parasite phenotypic switching in invitro cultures when shaken.
+He was the first to report the possibility of parasite phenotypic switching in in vitro cultures when shaken.
 Prof. Awandare also led significant research into molecular diagnosis of infectious diseases in lower income setting in Africa.
 In addition, He is significantly pushing for policy change in tackling hearing impairment in Ghana.

 During the 2020 COVID-19 global pandemic, Awandare led a group of scientist at the University of Ghana and the Noguchi Memorial Institute of Medical Research to sequence SARS-COV2 virus isolates from Ghanaian patients.
 In January 2021, He reported the importation of the UK strain of the virus in travellers arriving in Ghana from other African countries.
 Awandare advocated for the re-imposition of ban on large funerals and weddings to reduce COVID-19 case spike in early 2021.